 We aim to become the main centre of independent rail advocacy for this area.
 Read:

-Our most recent meetings were on Tuesday evening 25 August and Saturday mornings 25 July, 27 June, 30 May, and 25 April 2020, all online.
-Topics have ranged over new timetables, ticketing issues, engineering works, thoughts about aspirations for the post-GTR era, reactions to the prospect of Great Northern Metro (ie Moorgate) services being devolved by the DfT to TfL, ticketing and fares - all the usual topics!
+Previous virtual meetings were on Saturday morning 26 September, Tuesday evening 25 August, and Saturday mornings 25 July, 27 June, 30 May, and 25 April 2020, all online.
+Topics have ranged over new timetables, ticketing issues, engineering works, thoughts about aspirations for the post-GTR era, reactions to the prospect of Great Northern Metro (ie Moorgate) services being devolved by the DfT to TfL, ticketing, and fares - all the usual topics!

 The particular topic for our 28 March meeting was the draft Rail Strategy for Hertfordshire, the County Council consultation which closed on Monday 30 March.
 Our shared aspirations for a post-GTR era, whatever form a successor operational contract, or contracts, might be in the wake of the forthcoming publication of the Williams Rail Review, were also referenced.